Microsoft/azure-docs.cs-cz/articles/data-lake-store/data-lake-store-hdinsight-hadoop-use-powershell-for-default-storage.md

         $certificateFilePath = "$certificateFileDir\CertFile.pfx"

-        $password = Read-Host –Prompt "Enter the password" # This is the password you specified for the .pfx file
+        $password = Read-Host -Prompt "Enter the password" # This is the password you specified for the .pfx file

         $certificatePFX = New-Object System.Security.Cryptography.X509Certificates.X509Certificate2($certificateFilePath, $password)